nobleburgundy/weather-jamz/README.md

 - The app will run in the browser and feature dynamically updated HTML and CSS powered by JQuery.
 - OpenWeather API is used to retrieve weather data for cities and YouTube API is employed to generate music playlists.

-## Exepctations Obtained from Research on Weather and Music Enthusiasts
+## Expectations Obtained from Research on Weather and Music Enthusiasts

-Through information and feedback provided through research of weather and music enthusiast, the following criteria were
+Through information and feedback provided from research of weather and music enthusiast, the following criteria were
 established:

 - The weather and music enthusiast is using Anemoi to find the current weather and receive a music video playlist of music based on the current weather.
 - When the user opens the app :
-  - There are is a form input to search for a city.
+  - There is a form input to search for a city.
     - When the user searches for a city:
       - They are presented with current weather conditions and that city is added to the search history.
       - When they view current weather conditions for that city
       - Then they are presented with the city name, the date, and icon representation of weather conditions, and the temperature.